DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Still I'm surprised about this Urza's king private station and it's being connected to abandoned subway.
 That's just straight path to government palace?"

 "Right.
-And also our Fairin went to check it out yesterday."
+And also our Farin went to check it out yesterday."

 Saki, who has been chewing gum, replied.
 Contrarily to her usual passenger seat, this time she took one of the back seats.